yugabyte/yugabyte-db/docs/content/preview/faq/general.md

 ### Are there any performance benchmarks available?

 YugabyteDB is regularly benchmarked using a variety of standard benchmarks like [TPC-C](/preview/benchmark/tpcc/), [YCSB](/preview/benchmark/ycsb-ysql/), and [sysbench](/preview/benchmark/sysbench-ysql/).

-{{<lead link="/preview/benchmark/">}}
-To see the current benchmark results and run them yourself, see [Benchmark](/preview/benchmark/).
+To see the current benchmark results and run them yourself, see {{<link "/preview/benchmark/" "Benchmark">}}.
-{{</lead>}}

 ### How is YugabyteDB tested for correctness

 Apart from the rigorous failure testing, YugabyteDB passes most of the scenarios in [Jepsen](https://jepsen.io/) testing.
-Jepsen is a methodology and toolset used to verify the correctness of distributed systems, particularly in the context of consistency models and fault tolerance.
-It was developed by Kyle Kingsbury (aka "aphyr") and has become a standard for stress-testing distributed databases, data stores, and other distributed systems.
+Jepsen is a methodology and toolset used to verify the correctness of distributed systems, particularly in the context of consistency models and fault tolerance and has become a standard for stress-testing distributed databases, data stores, and other distributed systems.
+To see the latest Jepsen test run, see {{<link "/preview/benchmark/resilience/jepsen-testing/" "Jepsen testing">}}

-{{<lead link="/preview/benchmark/resilience/jepsen-testing/">}}
-To see the latest Jepsen test run, see [Jepsen testing](/preview/benchmark/resilience/jepsen-testing/).
-{{</lead>}}

 ### How does YugabyteDB compare to other databases